lucidworks/lucidworks-training-files/Machine Learning 4.0.1/README.md

 # Machine Learning 4.0.1 Labs
-Some of the instruction in some Labs may be problematic to copy/paste from PFDF due to differences in your laptop OS and/or PDF rendering program.
+Some of the instruction in some Labs may be problematic to copy/paste from PDF due to differences in your laptop OS and/or PDF rendering program.
 To facilitate the Labs, below are slides where problematic text can be copied from.
-Only some PDF slides are listed here.
+Other minor errata and clarifications on Lab pages are listed here.
+Not every Lab/Slide are listed here, only the ones that need attention.

 ---